To pass the US citizenship test, you will have to answer 10 of a possible 100 questions. The following question is from the USCIS test.

 What Does the Vice President Do?

-Historically, the vice president had a minor role, with the most important duty being that of stepping into the president’s shoes if the Commander in Chief was unable to carry out their duties.
+Historically, the vice president had a minor role, with the most important duty being that of stepping into the president’s shoes if the Commander in Chief could not carry out their duties.

 What Does the Attorney General Do?